Subscribe to our monthly newsletter and marketing tips

 The information in this article is based on extensive internal Attentive research data.
 As Apple continues to release iterations of their iOS 26 mobile operating system, we expect the behavior to evolve.
 Before taking any direct action in order to mitigate iOS 26 impact, please consult with your Attentive contact(s).

 Every September, Apple’s annual iOS release sparks a wave of excitement (and a little anxiety) for brands that rely on mobile messaging to connect with their audience.
-This year is no different.
-With iOS 26, Apple is introducing changes to how text messages are displayed in the Messages app, and it’s already creating buzz among marketers.
+This year was no different.
+With iOS 26, Apple is introducing changes to how text messages are displayed in the Messages app, and it has created buzz among marketers.

 Key Takeaways

-Attentive keeps your messages front and center: Attentive’s patented Two-tap™ technology is the only sign-up method classifying senders as “Known Senders,” delivering all messages to the Main Inbox.
+Attentive keeps your messages front and center: Attentive’s patented two-tap™ technology is the only sign-up method classifying senders as “Known Senders,” delivering all messages to the Main Inbox.
 This includes new subscriptions (opted-in after users updated to iOS 26), as well as existing subscriptions (current lists).
-Two-tap™ is patented Attentive technology and this patented technology is only available to Attentive brands.

-While the majority of sign-ups Attentive brands have collected are Two-tap™, our new suite of iOS 26 tools & strategies will help minimize the impact for affected brands.
+While the majority of sign-ups Attentive brands have collected are two-tap™, our new suite of iOS 26 tools and strategies will help minimize the impact for affected brands

 Attentive continues to shape the future of mobile messaging: As a CTIA board member with deep relationships with carriers, Attentive is recognized for focusing on compliance and eliminating unwanted messages.
 We have been planning for the future of the messaging inbox for years, and have continued innovating with AI personalization to maintain placement in the Main Inbox.